-Rogue One: A Star Wars Story has laid the groundwork for a bright a beautiful future.
-A future where Disney can drop in at any moment in the canon and produce a single shot so unique and yet so beholden to the mythology, that it teeters on perfect.
+Rogue One: A Star Wars Story has laid the groundwork for a bright and beautiful future.
+A future where Disney can drop in at any moment in the canon and produce a single shot so unique and yet so beholden to the mythology that it teeters on perfect.
 My gripes with this film are small and nit-picky.
-They can only attribute to a deep love of the Star Wars universe.
+They can only attribute it to a deep love of the Star Wars universe.

 My concerns are as follows:

-One, Jyn Erso is another spunky, overly protected, teen,who just so happens to be white.
-Yes, it’s a girl.
+One: Jyn Erso is another spunky, overly protected teen,who just so happens to be white.
+Yes, she’s a girl.
 Yes, Felicity Jones is perfectly fine in the role.
-Yes, this is a large universe with hundreds and quite possibly, thousands of species.
-But why step away from the formula?
+Yes, this is a large universe with hundreds and quite possibly, thousands of species, but why step away from the formula?

-Two, the only string of the Lucas owned legacy the new regime won’t let go of is the idea that the Star Wars franchise is for kids.
+Two: The only string of the Lucas-owned legacy the new regime won’t let go of is the idea that the Star Wars franchise is for kids.
 These are war films set in space.
 Kids can enjoy them, and the ratings should remain PG to PG13.
 Terrible CGI monsters are not the way to go.
 Unfortunately, Forest Whitaker takes a bullet for the team in his Immortan Joe mech suit.
-I’m purely being metaphorical here of course, but in my opinion, it was a real waste of an actual talent.
+I’m purely being metaphorical here, of course, but in my opinion, it was a real waste of actual talent.
 The rest of the film is a delectable delight.

 There was a palpable feeling of hesitation in the theater.
 Would the story just brisk right into the plot without first giving us a history lesson?
-Just the words, Along time ago in a galaxy far, far away.
+Just the words, A long time ago in a galaxy far, far away.
 It worked like gangbusters.
 It set the tone immediately.
-This story isn’t going to be like any Star Wars movie you’ve ever seen.
-And to some extent they were correct.
+This story isn’t like any Star Wars movie you’ve ever seen.
+To some extent, they were correct.